 - 3 The Fill Valve is Broken

-The Flapper is Not Working
+The Toilet Flapper is Not Working

 Many older toilets do not have water supply lines with shut off valves.
 If that’s the case with yours, try turning off the main water supply to your home.
 After you shut off the water, flush the toilet.

-Remove the Toilet Tank
+Remove the Toilet Tank Lid

 Adjust the Toilet Chain Length on the Running Toilet

 If the chain that pulls the flapper is too short or too long, it can also cause problems.
-It will pull up on the flapper if it’s too short, or it can get underneath the flapper if it’s too long.
+It will pull up the flapper if it’s too short, or it can get underneath the flapper if it’s too long.

 If the chain is so loose that it keeps getting caught under the flapper, remove the hook, and then remove a few links from the top of the chain using a wire cutter.
 Attach the hook back onto the chain and hook it to the lever.